-We express the change in terms of percentage rather than absolute figures.
+We express the change in terms of percentages rather than absolute figures.
 We do so because month-over-month growth is often calculated to analyze business statistics such as revenue growth.
 So, when the objective is to analyze business situations, it becomes easy to understand change/growth when it is expressed in percentage terms rather than absolute values.

 Suppose Smith wants investors to invest in his digital marketing website.
 He walks into the office of one investor and tells him that he has received 50 monthly active users this month.
 Nobody seemed to be impressed with this figure.
 Then, Smith tells the investor that they have seen 40% month-over-month growth for this month.
 Suddenly everyone was impressed as a 40% MoM means that there will be more than 7 lakh monthly users two years from now.
 This is how growth in terms of percentage change gives meaning to the otherwise meaningless data.

 Month-Over-Month Growth for Multiple Years